 Profile photos, bio, and website can be edited in the Profile section of a profile.
-They can also be updated by a logged-in supporter within her account settings on your website.
+They can also be updated by a logged-in supporter within their account settings on your website.

 Tags are like sticky notes you apply to a person's profile denoting an attribute they possess or some action they've taken.
-When you click on the add tag icon, you can add a tag to Joseph's profile.
-Click on the X next to a tag to remove it from a profile.
-They can be added automatically when she takes action.
 By clicking on a tag, you'll see everyone in your nation who have that tag.

-You can change a person's priority level by clicking on the bars next to the add tag icon.
+You can change a person's priority level by clicking on the bars next to the add tag button.
 Using priority levels can help sort people who need to be contacted within your nation.

 Hadia is Joseph's recruiter.
 This means that Hadia encouraged Joseph to join my nation.

 A point person is the person primarily responsible for the overall relationship with a person in your database.
-Having a single person who bears responsibility for Joseph helps to build a relationship with her over time, enriching Joseph's connection to your nation.
+Having a single person who bears responsibility for a person helps to build a relationship with them over time, enriching their connection to your nation.

 A path is a step-by-step workflow that describes how people taking action contribute to achieving a nation's goals.
 A control panel user can be assigned to oversee the completion of a step on a path.
 A different control panel user can be assigned to oversee completion of the entire path.
-Active paths are displayed at the bottom of a profile overview in single-person view and list view of the People section.
-You can edit an active path by clicking on the arrow .
-You can add Joseph to another path by clicking on the +Path.
-All paths connected to a profile can be viewed from the Paths section of a profile.
+Active paths are displayed at the bottom of a profile overview in single-person view and in list view of the People section.
+All paths connected to a profile can be viewed in the Paths section of a profile.

-The profile overview will be displayed at the top of the screen throughout a person's profile.
-There are three areas unique to the profile dashboard:
+As mentioned, profile overview will be displayed at the top of the screen throughout a person's profile, however, there are three areas unique to the profile dashboard: